cmoestl/heliocats/README.md

 ## Usage

-For running the jupyter notebook (files with .ipynb) or the python scripts (.py), first activate the helio environment:
+For running the jupyter notebooks (files with .ipynb) or the python scripts (.py), first activate the helio environment:

     conda activate helio

+Folder *data/* contains all data files needed and produced during the analysis.
+All outputs can be found in the folder *results/*.

 ### ICME statistics